Ferdinand | EducationGhana | April 19|Haruna Iddrisu Announces End to Double‑Track System by 2027

 Infrastructure Expansion Plans

 To meet the 2027 deadline, the Ministry of Education will accelerate the construction of new classroom blocks, dormitories, and dining facilities.
-Iddrisu noted that partnerships with both domestic contractors and international donors are already underway to ensure that every school has the capacity to host a single cohort per academic term.
+Iddrisu noted that partnerships with both domestic contractors and international donors are already underway to ensure that every school can host a single cohort per academic term.

 Policy and Funding Reforms